 You may choose to use the options listed below that are currently supported by IT.
 You may also choose not to take attendance or use a different tool.

-You may use a variety of Blackboard tools for assessing students’ learning (as individual or group work activities) in an online environment.
-Here are some helpful links about integrating these tools into your course design:
+You can use a variety of Blackboard tools for assessing students' learning, both as individual activities and group work, in an online environment.
+Explore the following links for guidance on integrating these tools into your course design:

 Communication & Collaboration